magmo/apps/packages/wallet/src/redux/protocols/existing-ledger-funding/readme.md

-# Existing Channel Funding Protocol
+# Existing Ledger Funding Protocol

 The purpose of this protocol is to fund a channel using an existing ledger channel.
 The protocol should

 - Check if a ledger channel has enough funds to fund the requested channel.
   - If not it should initiate a ledger top-up protocol.
 - Craft ledger updates to fund the channel.
-(Perhaps we should extract this into a protocol that can be shared by indirect-funding and existing channel funding.)
+(Perhaps we should extract this into a protocol that can be shared by indirect-funding and Existing Ledgerfunding.)

 Currently we assume a Ledger Top-up protocol handles both the cases where a current player needs to top-up funds and the case where their opponent needs to top-up.